Last update: Jan.2005

 Luckily for me, I got a job in the Computer Science department and had special access to computers, networks (including ARPANet) and graduate students.
 (This is where Rick Floyd introduced me to USENET, describing it as "a colossal waste of time.")
 Though some told me I'd never get a computer science job with a Cognitive Science degree, the extra exposure and learning I got on that job made me confident I would.

-My first job in 1986 was as a software engineer at Moscom Corporation (now known as Veramark, Pittsford, NY).
+My first job in 1986 was as a software engineer at Moscom Corporation in Pittsford, NY (East Rochester).
 This small company developed call accounting software, and I started out maintaining a DOS application.
 Later, I moved "up" to the Unix version, running on an AT&T 3B2 (if that doesn't date me, I don't know what does).
 I had an excellent mentor in Matt Curtis, and a fabulous first boss in Mike Thorpe, and learned a great deal about C and shell programming and software releases.

 But I had a higher calling: Silicon Valley!
 In 1988, and the world for young programmers was limited in upstate NY.
 I arranged a series of interviews using job postings on USENET (in its useful pre-spam days), then packed up my car and drove to California.